 Prep Your Hair First

 Start by applying a generous amount of a slip-based product to the matted sections.
-A good detangling conditioner, coconut oil, or a dedicated detangling spray works best.
+A good detangling conditioner, coconut oil, or even a dedicated detangling spray works brilliantly here.
 The goal is to reduce friction so the comb glides — not rips — through each knot.

 Section the Hair

-Divide your hair into four to eight sections depending on thickness and severity.
-Use clips or ties to secure sections you're not working on.
+Divide your hair into four to eight manageable sections, depending on the thickness and the severity of the matting.
+Use clips or hair ties to secure the sections you're not actively working on.
+This keeps the untangled parts from re-tangling while you focus on one area.

 Start from the Ends, Work Upwards